-1.6 BANK BORROWINGS
+1.8 BANK BORROWINGS

-Project specific interest costs incurred in the performance of the service concession contract are expensed using the effective interest rate method.
-The effective interest method is a method of calculating the amortised costs of a debt instrument and of allocating interest income over the relevant period.
+Project specific interest costs incurred in the performance of the service concession contract, including net amounts payable on interest rate swaps, are expensed using the effective interest rate method.
+The effective interest method is a method of calculating the amortised costs of a debt instrument and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the debt instrument, or where appropriate, a shorter period, to the net carrying amount on initial recognition.
 Arrangement fees are netted off against the carrying value of the loan facility and charged to the profit or loss over the term of the debt.